anfema/bin-grammar/Readme.md

 - [bin-parser](https://github.com/jfjlaros/bin-parser), does more or less the same but needs Yaml files to describe the grammar
-- [binary](https://www.npmjs.com/package/binary), has a more react like interface but gets complicated once you have more dynamic data structures
+- [binary](https://www.npmjs.com/package/binary), has a chained interface but gets complicated once you have more dynamic data structures

 ## How to install